Fios-Quest/idiomatic-rust-in-simple-steps/src/language-basics/macros.md

 Tokens, Metavariables and Fragment-Specifiers
 ---------------------------------------------

-Rust (like most languages) turns your human writen code into tokens.
+Rust (like most languages) turns your human written code into tokens.
 Groups of tokens form a token trees.
 If tokens are protons and neutrons, then token trees are atoms, and are the smallest thing that we can process in `macro_rules!`.
 An important differentiation with Token Trees to a simple list of tokens are that delimiters (bracket pairs, eg `()`, `{}` and `[]`) are matched up for us.